$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 \subsection{Centralizer conditions}

-In general, showing directly that a group is $\C$-HCS is not feasible, as one would need to classify all co-$\C$ subgroups.
-However, hereditary conjugacy separability is tightly connected to the ``growth'' of centralizers in finite quotients.
+Hereditary conjugacy separability is tightly connected to the ``growth'' of centralizers in finite quotients.
 Therefore, we have the following definition. \begin{definition} We say that a group $G$ satisfies the \textbf{$\C$-centralizer condition} if for every $g \in G \setminus\{1\}$ and every subgroup $K \in \NC(G)$, there is a subgroup $L \in \NC(G)$ such that $L \leq K$ and

 where $\pi_L \colon G \to G/L$ is the natural projection map. \end{definition}